Table of contents

 Click here to read the general description of MedCom’s test and certification process.

-The test protocols in English and test scripts are currently in preparation.
-As soon as they are ready, they will be published below.
+Test scripts and examples are currently in preparation.
+As soon as they are ready, they will be published.

 Sending a CareCommunication